EU wary of violence in Belarus election

 Belarus detained a group of 33 Russians from the Kremlin-linked private security firm Wagner on 29 July, accusing them of a conspiracy.

-Lukashenko then claimed, on Thursday, that a second covert unit had infiltrated the country and was preparing to strike.
+Lukashenko then claimed, on Thursday, that a second military unit had infiltrated the country and was preparing to strike.

 "A hybrid war is going on against Belarus, and we should expect dirty tricks from any side ...
-We don't even know who they [the second team] are: Americans with Nato, or someone from Ukraine, or our eastern brothers [Russia] showing their affection toward us this way," he said on Thursday.
+We don't even know who they [the second unit] are: Americans with Nato, or someone from Ukraine, or our eastern brothers [Russia] showing their affection toward us this way," he said on Thursday.

-Threats of violence, warnings of false-flag operations, and use of agents provocateurs to stir trouble in crowds is nothing new to the Belarusian opposition after 26 years of Lukashenko's authoritarian rule.
+Threats of violence, warnings of false-flag operations, and use of agent provocateurs to stir trouble in crowds is nothing new to the Belarusian opposition after 26 years of Lukashenko's authoritarian rule.

-But there was extra heat this time round from what Borrell called the "unprecedented political mobilisation in favour of free elections", fuelled by Lukashenko's mishandling of coronavirus.
+But there was extra heat this time round from what Borrell called the "unprecedented political mobilisation in favour of free elections", fuelled by Lukashenko's mishandling of the coronavirus pandemic.

-And there were fears that Russia would find it easier to rule Belarus if he was gone.
+And there were fresh fears that Russia would find it easier to rule Belarus if he was deposed.

 An opposition source, who asked not to be named, added to tension by disclosing an alleged Lukashenko plot to retain power.

-Under the alleged scheme, covert special forces from the KGB's "Alpha" unit would inflict gunshot wounds on Belarusian anti-riot police in scuffles on Sunday night to justify a security lockdown.
+Under the alleged scheme, covert special forces from the KGB's "Alpha" unit would inflict gunshot wounds on Belarusian anti-riot police in scuffles on Sunday night to justify a security lockdown of the capital city.

-The Alpha unit would also accost a group of alleged Russian mercenaries at the hotel Europa in Minsk, the source said, based on testimony by four informants in Belarusian security services.
+The Alpha unit would also accost a group of alleged Russian mercenaries at the hotel Europa in central Minsk, the source said, based on testimony by four informants in Belarusian security services.

-Lukashenko's attempt to play the West against Russia, for instance by a false-flag operation, would also be nothing new.
+Lukashenko's attempt to play the West against Russia, for instance with a false-flag coup attempt, would also be nothing new.

-For his part, Russian president Vladimir Putin told Lukashenko by phone on Thursday that he wanted "a stable political situation in Belarus" and "a calm atmosphere" on election day.
+For his part, Russian president Vladimir Putin told Lukashenko by phone on Thursday that he wanted "a stable political situation in Belarus" and "a calm atmosphere" on election day, according to a Kremlin statement.

-But whatever else happens after the vote, the electoral commission is likely to declare Lukashenko the winner.
+But whatever else happens after the vote, the Belarusian electoral commission is set to declare Lukashenko to have won.

 "We are concerned that neither OSCE/ODIHR, nor OSCE PA or Pace were given the opportunity to observe the electoral process," the French, German, and Polish foreign ministers also said, referring to Europe's independent election-monitoring bodies.